sjmichae/phylobio_final_project/readme.md

 SLC41A1|Mg2+ out, Na+ in|human|1, 2|5.5|2|11|homomer|1|1
 ALR1|Mg2+, also Ni2+, Mn2+, Zn2+, Co2+|human|2|2|5|10|homomer|2|1

 I converted the simplified Excel table to "Windows Formatted Text", a .txt file that preserved the line breaks and is readable for the user and the machine.
+I wrote a [sed](tablecommandsforshell.txt) command to convert the word variables to integral values for Raxml parsimony analysis.
+However, Raxml does not accept multiple character states to occur simultaneously in the same locus.
+It was therefore simpler to manually change the loci with multiple simultaneous character states (ion name, ion charge) to multiple binary loci.

+Raxml allows for 32 character states with